ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 ```

 In later chapters, we will learn how to specify a model using diagnostics techniques; these techniques were used to specify face in log dollars for the outcome and similarly income in log dollars as an explanatory variable.
 Just to see how things work, in this exercise we will create new variables `face` and `income` that are in the original units and run a regression with these.
 We have already seen that rescaling by constants do not affect relationships but can be helpful with interpretations, so we define both  `face` and `income` to be in thousands of dollars.
-A prior video introduced the term life dataset `Term2`.
+A prior video introduced the term life dataframe `Term2`.

 `@instructions`
 - Create `Term2$face` by exponentiating `logface` and dividing by 1000.
 For convenience, we are storing this variable in the data set `Term2`.
 Use the same process to create `Term2$income`.